 What to Write About: Articles should be valuable to PALTC practitioners, i.e., offer practical recommendations to improve the lives of patients, residents, and staff, as well as improve their organizations and clinical practice.
 We welcome stories on any relevant topic, including clinical medicine, practice management, mental and behavioral health, ethics, law, and policy.
 We also regularly take stories from PALTC professionals about their unique experiences in a column called “We Are PALTC.”

 Feel free to pitch a topic that matters to you!
 We find that when writers choose a topic they truly care about, their passion shines through and inspires change in the field.

 - Style: Magazine style rather than a peer-reviewed article style

-- a one- to two-sentence biographical statement (e.g., Dr. Galik is a nurse practitioner in LTC- and community-based settings through a clinical practice with Sheppard Pratt Health System).
+- a one- to two-sentence biographical statement (e.g., Dr. Galik is a nurse practitioner in long-term care and community-based settings through a clinical practice with Sheppard Pratt Health System).
 This statement should include any information that may constitute a conflict of interest.

 - NOTE: If you represent a company, proprietary service, or product, please consider a paid advertisement in Caring for the Ages.
 We do not publish product or service announcements as articles.

 - Resident/patient information: If applicable, we ask authors to anonymize resident or patient information.
 Please inform our managing editor ([email protected]) if patients or their families ask for their names and images to be used in articles.
 For more information on Elsevier’s patient consent policies, visit: https://www.elsevier.com/about/policies/patient-consent.